-Our contribution in this article is fourfold: (i) We show that computational prediction of side effects of drugs is possible.
+Our contribution in this paper is three fold: (i) We show that computational prediction of side effects of drugs is possible.
 We present an approach that combines correlation based analysis with network diffusion, achieving very high retrieval accuracy.
-In cross validation, we are able to accurately predict side effects for up to two thirds of the drugs; in a blind test, we are able to confirm our predictions for almost half of the drugs. (ii) We demonstrate the use of different data sets, such as chemical structure and cell line response, for the prediction task.
-The use of different data sets could potentially increase the sensitivity and specificity of the predictions. (iii) We find a significant correlation between the similarity of the predicted side effects of drugs and their targets, indicating the potential utility of our algorithm in drug target identification. (iv) We show that analyzing multiple side effects together improves on a simple approach that considers each side effect independently.
+In cross validation we are able to accurately predict side effects for up to two thirds of the drugs; in a blind test we are able to confirm our predictions for almost half of the drugs. (ii) We demonstrate the use of different data sets, such as chemical structure and cell line response, for the prediction task.
+The use of different data sets could potentially increase the sensitivity and specificity of the predictions. (iii) We find a significant correlation between the similarity of the predicted side effects of drugs and their targets, indicating the potential utility of our algorithm in drug target identification.

 Several extensions of our work are possible.
 The CCA algorithm that we presented is limited to the analysis of one descriptive data set at a time.
 It is possible that using generalized canonical correlation analysis one could extend the method to take into account multiple data sets.
 The descriptive data used came from two sources: chemical structure information and cell line response data.
-Other sources of descriptive data could be used, most notably gene expression data in response to drug treatment such as those cataloged by the Connectivity Map project (Lamb et al., 2006).
+Other sources of descriptive data could be used, most notably gene expression data in response to drug treatment such as those cataloged by the Connectivity Map project [1].

-In summary, we believe that our algorithm constitutes an important step toward shortcutting the process of side effect identification in the development of new drugs.
+In summary, we believe that our algorithm constitutes a first step toward shortcutting the process of side effect identification in the development of new drugs.